RoySegall/nuntius-bot/README.md

 ```

 ## Updating Nuntius
-You wrote new command, awesome!
+You wrote a new command, awesome!
 Go to get a fresh token
 (Remember `slack custom integration`?)
 Stop the current process on Nuntius, pull
-the last changes, update the token in the settings and re run Nuntius.
+the last changes, update the token in the settings and re-run Nuntius.

 ## Tests
 We love tests.
 The tests based on PHPUnit.
 I don't think mocking object is the